azad4me/ELF_fake_virus/README.md

 # Ethical hacking.
 Building Applications
-This a learning project aimed for training and building situation awareness about vulnerabilities of systems against viruses and malware.
+This a learning project aimed for training on the possible behaviour of C-developed viruses.

 ## A study example
 * A basic virus sample (learning purposes, do not shoot me!) aimed for Linux machines (where ELF file signatures matter).